 The WG technical editor should do sanity checks (i.e., random sampling, and review the implementation of all contentious issues) on these, and how they’ve been handled in the draft

-When the WG technical editor satisfied, he or she passes on a recommendation to approve publication to the WG chair.
+When the WG technical editor is satisfied, he or she passes on a recommendation, to approve publication, to the WG chair.

 The WG chair has final WG approval of the draft, and passes this approval on to the IEEE-SA.

-During this process the SA editor will ensure consistency of style and numbering between an amendment and its baseline.
-The editor will adjust for compliance to the IEEE-SA style guide, for internal consistency, for syntax, grammar and speelling.
+During this process, the SA editor will ensure consistency of style and numbering between an amendment and its baseline.
+The editor will adjust for compliance to the IEEE-SA style guide, for internal consistency, for syntax, grammar and spelling.
 This typically involves multiple corrections per page.
 You may be surprised at how big an improvement the editor will make to the readability of the document.

 The project technical editor should expect to spend 1 week of effort on this process per 100-200 pages of document.